 Tree canopy surveys are scalable and can be carried out at local park or site level through to neigbourhood, ward, district, county or national levels.
 Assessment of tree canopy can also vary in its level of sophistication, ranging from a relatively basic i-Tree canopy study through to advanced GIS spatial analytics using remote sensing.

-The purpose of a tree canopy survey is to provide baseline information about the extent of tree cover present in any given area.
-It can also identify the geographical location of the trees within the area, highlighting areas of high and low canopy cover.
-The survey allows comparison with other areas where canopy surveys have been carried out, and allows benchmarking to take place.
-The survey provides early answers to the question of how one particular area is faring when compared to others of a similar kind.
+The purpose of a tree canopy survey is to provide baseline information about the extent of tree cover present in a given area.
+It also identifies the geographical location of trees within that area, highlighting any regions of high or low canopy cover.
+The survey allows comparisons to be made with other geographical areas where canopy surveys have also been carried out, and can show how one particular area is faring when compared with others.

 The tree canopy survey provides an aerial overview, but it is important to realise that while useful, it is only the first step in a more articulate and strategic approach to urban forest management.
-The survey will not provide detailed information about species diversity, age, size, class or distribution, neither will it provide a detailed analysis of ecosystem services and other benefits delivered or create an asset value for the trees.
+The survey will not provide detailed information about species diversity, age, size, class or distribution, neither will it provide a detailed analysis of ecosystem services and other benefits delivered, or create an asset value for the trees.
 It will also only give an indication of areas with high or low canopy cover, but will not provide detailed information as to where new planting is possible or strategically important.

 In conclusion, tree canopy surveys are valuable and introduce the concept of evidence-based strategic management of the urban forest.
-They provide a starting point from which other, more detailed and focused, studies might be considered.
+They provide a starting point from which other, more detailed and focused studies might be considered.
 In relation to long-term strategic management of the urban forest, tree canopy surveys are a good place to begin the journey.